What is cryptocurrency? A beginner's guide to crypto

 Increased regulation

-Another possibility is that cryptocurrencies could become legal tender.
-Other countries could follow the lead of El Salvador, which introduced Bitcoin as legal tender in 2021.
+Another possibility is that certain countries may follow the lead of El Salvador, which introduced Bitcoin as legal tender in 2021.

 Cryptocurrency FAQs (Frequently Asked Questions)